{{item.title}}

 The Eligible Venture Capital Investor program will close to new applications from 7.30 PM AEST on 12 May 2026, which will impact foreign investors who previously sought to invest in eligible businesses outside the VCLP/ESVCLP frameworks.

 “Some positive news for the venture capital sector with cap uplifts that are sensible and reflect what the sector has been seeking.
-However, the CGT discount changes will materially impact the effective tax rate that applies to taxable gains realised from venture capital investments as well as general partners receiving carried interest.”
+However, the CGT discount changes may materially impact the effective tax rate that applies to taxable gains realised from venture capital investments as well as general partners receiving carried interest.”

 Samantha Vidler